 What is a balloon payment on a car loan?

-A car loan balloon payment is a large payment that’s due at the end of your loan following smaller monthly payments.
+A car loan balloon payment is one large payment that’s due at the end of your loan following smaller monthly payments.
 Some car loans come with balloon payments to lower your initial monthly costs without lengthening the loan term.
 Balloon payments are also common on auto leases.

 What are the benefits of a balloon payment?